Veteran on impact of fireworks: ‘I immediately jumped off the bed and onto the floor’

 WICHITA, Kan.
-(KSNW) – For some, the 4th of July means setting off fireworks.
+(KSNW) – For some, the Fourth of July means setting off fireworks.

 But for many veterans, the celebration can be stressful.